pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 What I'm not including: accounts receivable, inventory, other current assets, lease assets, equity and other investments, goodwill, intangible assets, other long-term assets.
 Fight me.

 This gives us a total of $192,559 million in cash on Q3 2023.
 This is up from $179,156 million in Q4 2022.
-We could ask what Microsoft spent this money on.
 Their cash and equivalents increased by $10 bn and short-term investments decreased by $13 bn, at the same time their PP&E increased by $13 bn.
 They could have used this cash to pay for some of their debt, but we'll shortly see that their debt didn't change much.
-But it's plausible that they liquidated some of their short-term investments to buy more property and equipment.
+But it's plausible that they liquidated some of their short-term investments and used that to buy more property and equipment.

 "Debt" is any short-term or long-term liability, excluding accounts payable, accrued compensation and lease liability (like data center leases).
 That's because these are liabilities required for Microsoft to operate, and they are not really debts.
 It's worth noting that Microsoft has $15 bn in accounts payable.
 How impressive is it that they have $15 bn in unpaid bills?
 You got to have a lot of credit with your sppliers to do that.

-All debt adds up to $147,075 million in Q3 2023, very close from $156,918 million in Q4 2022.
+All debt adds up to $147,075 million in Q3 2023, very close to $156,918 million in Q4 2022.

 This give us: